bnaponiello/flight-positioning-app/ws/README.md

 ## REST Endpoints

-Following are list of the REST endpoints that can be called in order to test the application:
+Following are the list of the REST endpoints that can be called in order to test the application:

 ```
 (GET) http://{{domain}}/api/v1/flights